Current Lighting Solutions

-Current Lighting Solutions, LLC (formerly named “Current, powered by GE” and “GE Current, a Daintree company”), trading as Current, is a company that sells energy management systems.
-It is headquartered in Greenville, SC, U.S. The company appointed Steve Harris as its new Chief Executive Officer, succeeding interim CEO Bill Tolley on May 30, 2023.
+Current Lighting Solutions, LLC (formerly named Current, powered by GE and GE Current, a Daintree company) is an American company that sells energy management systems and commercial and industrial lighting.
+It is headquartered in Greenville, South Carolina.

 History

 Current was established by General Electric on October 7, 2015, as a startup subsidiary.
-It began with more than $1 billion of revenue with the expectation to grow the business to a $5 billion business by 2020.
+It began with more than $1 billion of revenue and expected to grow to a $5 billion business by 2020.

-On April 21, 2016, Current acquired the building automation company Daintree Networks for $77 million.
-The plan is to combine Daintree's open-standard wireless network with GE's open source platform Predix to offer a new energy management system to businesses.
+On April 21, 2016, Current acquired the building automation company Daintree Networks for $77 million, planning to combine Daintree's open-standard wireless network with GE's open source platform Predix to offer a new energy management system to businesses.

-On 6 November 2018, GE announced that it would sell Current to the US private equity firm American Industrial Partners.
+On November 6, 2018, GE announced that it would sell Current to the US private equity firm American Industrial Partners.
 Under the terms of the sale, AIP will maintain use of the GE brand.
 The deal was concluded in April 2019.

-On 20 June 2022, the company announced that it would rebrand from GE Current to Current Lighting Solutions following the acquisition of Hubbell’s Commercial & Industrial (C&I) Lighting business.
+On June 20, 2022, the company announced that it would rebrand from GE Current to Current Lighting Solutions following the acquisition of Hubbell’s Commercial & Industrial (C&I) Lighting business.
 Current's HLI Brands at CurrentLighting.com were formerly part of Hubbell Lighting, while its GLI Brands at LED.com were formerly part of GE Current.

+The company appointed Steve Harris as its new Chief Executive Officer, succeeding interim CEO Bill Tolley, on May 30, 2023.

 Projects

-Current announced working with seven global companies, including Hilton, Simon Properties, and the City of San Diego.
-The company has also partnered with other such companies as AT&T, Intel, and Qualcomm.
+Current has worked or partnered with companies such as Hilton, Simon Properties, the City of San Diego, AT&T, Intel, and Qualcomm.

-It also within the first 5 months secured the world's largest LED installation with JPMorgan Chase.
+Within the first 5 months of its existence, Current secured the world's largest LED installation with JPMorgan Chase.
 Under the deal, Current will replace 1.4 million existing lights at 5,000 of JPMorgan Chase's bank branches with LED lighting.
 The replacement is expected to reduce the lighting-related energy used at these branches by 50 percent.

 For the 2016 Summer Olympics in Rio de Janeiro, Current provided 200,000 energy-efficient lights at more than 40 Olympic venues (over 46 million square feet in total), reducing 50 percent of the energy costs.